-- Coordination of the nuclear reaction data centres network, including - neutron-induced reactions, - charged-particle and heavy-ion induced reactions, - photonuclear reactions. - Compilation of numerical data and related information (EXFOR) for nuclear reaction data measurements performed in those Member countries that are not directly served by one of the other compilation centres. - Compilation of bibliographic references for microscopic neutron reaction data and related data (CINDA), published in those Member countries that are not directly served by one of the other compilation centres. - Assign responsibilities for the creation and correction of data compilations as coordinator of these activities, and drive this work forward. - Maintain and distribute EXFOR dictionaries and EXFOR (and CINDA) master file to other network data centres. - Compilation of bibliographic references to Nuclear Science References DB (NSR).
+- Coordination of the nuclear reaction data centres network, including - neutron-induced reactions, - charged-particle and heavy-ion induced reactions, - photonuclear reactions. - Compilation of numerical data and related information (EXFOR) for nuclear reaction data measurements performed in those Member countries that are not directly served by one of the other compilation centres. - Production of bibliographic references for microscopic neutron reaction data and related data (CINDA), published in those Member countries that are not directly served by one of the other compilation centres. - Assign responsibilities for the creation and correction of data compilations as coordinator of these activities, and drive this work forward. - Maintain and distribute EXFOR dictionaries and EXFOR and CINDA master file to other network data centres. - Development and maintenance of various output files, e.g., C4, X4+, and web-based retrieval / visualization tools.